aws-observability/aws-otel-js/README.md

 Check out the [getting started documentation](https://aws-otel.github.io/docs/getting-started/javascript-sdk).

+## Sample Application (DEPRECATED)

+**WARNING:** The sample app in this repository is deprecated and is no longer maintained.
+Please use the [new standardized sample apps](https://github.com/aws-observability/aws-otel-community/tree/master/sample-apps).

 ## Supported Runtimes

 For the complete list of supported runtimes, please refer to the upstream documentation [here](https://github.com/open-telemetry/opentelemetry-js/blob/master/README.md#supported-runtimes)